deadpoolfans/FixedAbyss/README.md

 # Abyss

-Run:
-EDIT .env file and make MAXCPUS= however many cpu cores you want it to use, for free hosts such as replit or railway, or glitch, type 1.
+You may edit the .env file and make MAXCPUS= however many cpu cores you want it to use, for free hosts such as replit or railway, or glitch, type 1.
-Clone repository and run `npm i && npm start`.
-You might need to change some settings in the configuration files.
+Clone the repository and run `npm i && npm start`.

 Shield: [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]